Motion-to-Matching: A Mixed Paradigm for 3D Single Object Tracking: EXPERIMENTS

 \textbf{Evaluation Metric.} Consistent with present approaches, we employ One Pass Evaluation (OPE) to measure the \textit{Success} and \textit{Precision} for tracking results. \textit{Success} denotes Intersection Over Union (IOU) between ground-truth and predicted box, while \textit{Precision} measures Area Under Curve (AUC) for distance between two box centers ranging from 0 to 2 meters.

 \textbf{Training and Inference Details.} In data processing, we set the search and template region as [-3.2$m$, 3.2$m$] for the X and Y axes, and [-3$m$, 1$m$] for the Z axis.
 Following~\cite{lttr, SMAT}, we voxelize point cloud with the voxel size [0.025$m$, 0.025$m$, 0.05$m$].
+Note that we employ random offsets to ground truth during training to simulate the historical boxes with errors in testing.
 For KITTI and nuScenes datasets, we train 40 epochs for our proposed method with the Adam optimizer and an initial learning rate of 0.001.
 The training procedure spends about 3 hours on a NVIDIA 3090 GPU with batch size 128.
 During inference, our tracker exploits several historical boxes and two point cloud frames to capture target frame-by-frame, meanwhile running speed achieves 24.7 FPS on single GPU.